chingchenms/llvm/docs/Coroutines.rst

     ret i8* %frame
   }

-Coroutine consumer can rely on the `coro.promise`_ intrinsic to access the coroutine promise.
+A coroutine consumer can rely on the `coro.promise`_ intrinsic to access the coroutine promise.

 .. code-block:: llvm